Rocket Languages Review: Pros and Cons to Consider Before Buying in 2024

-After the podcast and dialogue material, learners engage in a number of interactive exercises.
-The exercises give learners the opportunity to practice what they’ve learned, and they include:
+After the podcast and dialogue material, learners engage in a number of interactive exercises that provide the opportunity to practice.
+Exercises include:

-- Flashcards where learners get English words and phrases and have to translate them into their target language.
-These flashcards have target language audio and can be tagged for later review by clicking the “Easy,” “Good” or “Hard” buttons on each flashcard.
+- Flashcards — Learners see English words and phrases and quiz themselves on the target language translation, with the option to play target language audio upon reveal or see the target language first.
+Flashcards can be tagged for later review by clicking the “Easy,” “Good” or “Hard” buttons below the card.

-- Quiz where learners use multiple-choice questions to test their knowledge of target language vocabulary and usage.
+- Quiz — Learners answer multiple-choice questions to test their knowledge of target language vocabulary and usage.

 While I found these exercises a little boring since they all deal with the same words and phrases over and over again, Rocket Languages knows that repetition is key, and each repetition of a word or phrase solidifies it in the learner’s brain.

-Learners are able to repeat lessons as many times as necessary to gain optimum success.
-This is also beneficial when reviewing material or if there’s been a break in a learner’s schedule.
+Additionally, learners are able to repeat lessons as many times as necessary.
+This is beneficial when reviewing material or if there’s been a break in schedule.
 Forget a key lesson?
 Just go back and redo it!

-So while these culture lessons may not deal with “culture” in a literal sense (or in a semantic sense), these lessons are vital to a well-rounded learning regimen with Rocket Languages.
+So, while the lessons may not deal with “culture” in a literal sense (or in a semantic sense), they are vital to a well-rounded learning regimen with Rocket Languages.

 Rocket Languages has done a super job of making it easy for learners to see how they’re doing.

-Progress is clearly noted on the dashboard page—and it’s simple to resume with lessons wherever you’ve left off.
-I liked that I could see what I’d done, how I did and what I needed to do next—all from the one page.
+Progress is clearly noted on the dashboard page—and it’s simple to resume with lessons wherever you left off.
+I liked that I could see what I’d done, how I did and what I needed to do next all from one page.

-Learners accumulate “rocket points” which go toward earning “rocket badges” which is a fun incentive to keep studying your target language.
-It feels a little like a game, earning points and badges.
-Coupled with a leader board that allows users to view their progress by comparing it with how other learners are doing, this progress and competition feature has its appeal.
+Learners accumulate points to earn various badges, which is a fun incentive to keep studying your target language.
+It feels a little like a game.
+Coupled with a leader board that allows users to view their progress in comparison to others, this progress and competition feature has its appeal.

-And for those who believe their biggest competition is themselves, the program keeps track of “streaks” (a feature that many learning programs use, including FluentU) in order to keep self-motivated individuals consistently coming back.
+And for those who believe their biggest competition is themselves, the program keeps track of streaks in order to keep self-motivated individuals consistently coming back.
 The streaks show how many continuous days a learner uses the program.
 Personally, I like this motivation tool!